vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/033/02_tvAM_hI3ndrAvase.md

 title = "02"

 +++
 In c I tr. ví paṇī́m̐r aśāyaḥ as “you dispersed the niggards.”
-I now think this probably is wrong, in that I cannot find a semantic pathway there from ví √(n)aś ‘reach through’, etc. The closest passage to ours that contains this multivalent lexeme is X.29.8 vy ā̀naḷ índraḥ pṛ̥́tanāḥ svójāḥ “The very powerful Indra has penetrated the battling hosts.,” and I would alter the publ. tr. to “you penetrated through the niggards …” The only thing that gives me pause is the very similar passage adduced by Geldner, VII.19.9 … ví paṇī́ṃr ádāsan#, which I tr.
+I now think this probably is wrong, in that I cannot find a semantic pathway there from ví √(n)aś ‘reach through’, etc. The closest passage to ours that contains this multivalent lexeme is X.29.8 vy ā̀naḷ índraḥ pṛ̥́tanāḥ svójāḥ “The very powerful Indra has penetrated the battling hosts.,” and I would alter the published translation to “you penetrated through the niggards …” The only thing that gives me pause is the very similar passage adduced by Geldner, VII.19.9 … ví paṇī́ṃr ádāsan#, which I tr.
 “They … have distanced the niggards through ritual service” (for which see comm. ad loc.).

 As the above disc. suggests, I take aśāya- as belonging to the root √(n)aś, but the morphology is not straightforward.
 With Whitney’s tentative suggestion (Skt.
 Grassmann